 Student Scholars (March): The first 10 Centennial Scholarship recipients are named.
 This three-year program provides $5,000 scholarships to juniors for use in their senior year of the university’s 100th birthday.

-Centered (March 13 and 31): Although APU has offered classes off campus for more than two decades, establishment of regional centers marked a more permanent commitment.
-With the opening of Ventura and San Diego respectively, the total number of regional centers reaches six.
+Centered (March 13 and 31): Although APU has offered classes off campus for more than two decades, establishment of regional campuses marked a more permanent commitment.
+With the opening of Ventura and San Diego respectively, the total number of regional campuses reaches six.

 In the Gap (Spring): The second center of excellence opens.
 The Center for Research in Science (CRIS) bridges the gap between the disciplines of science and religion and encourages dialog on subjects relevant to both fields.
 In July, APU hosts CRIS’ Space-Time Workshop, which draws international scholars to the campus.

 A World of Impact (May): Global Leadership, a special educational delivery system, celebrates 25 years of bringing graduate education to the mission field.
 The program consists of two-week, on-site intensives, followed by year-long study projects contracted for up to four courses.